How To Pay Yourself As A Sole Trader And How Much To Put Aside For Tax

 Q: When I started my freelance, I was using one personal account then afterwards I transferred my business finances to my business account, how should I list this in my tax accounts?

 The ideal thing to do is you should have at least used a different personal account for your business income before setting up a business bank account.
-The important thing that matters now is that you have to declare your income from being a sole trader and present any receipts for your expenses so you can use them to claim as a sole trader.
+The important thing that matters now is that you have to declare your income from being a sole trader (see sole trader accounting for advice) and present any receipts for your expenses so you can use them to claim as a sole trader.
 You have to save copies of your receipts, invoices, and some credit card or bank statements, whether it’s business or personal, for a period of up to six years.

 Q: I worked part-time for 3 days per week, and belonged to the higher tax bracket while I am completing my Self Assessments.
 At the same time, I also started doing contract work 1 day each week as a sole trader with limited income.
 Should I still save 25% of my sole trader income to cover my tax due or will it have the same tax rate as my part-time employment?